camertron/antlr-gemerator/README.md

 **NOTE**: You can specify the `-g` option more than once, i.e. for each .g4 file.
 It's common for the parser and lexer in ANTLR grammars to exist in individual files.

+**NOTE**: The `--root` option tells antlr-gemerator which context represents the root of the parse tree.
+This context functions as the starting point for visitors.
+Look inside your .g4 file (the parser one if there is more than one) and find the first grammar element.
+For the Lua grammar, this root element is called `chunk`.

 You should see a bunch of console output as antlr-gemerator emits all the files necessary for a Lua parser gem.
 It will also add the ANTLR runtime as a git submodule and build the native extension for you.

 ### Using your gem